bilgino/angularforddd/README.md

 - Separating concerns of each data model and the provider API
 - Unidirectional data flow
-- Easily composing multiple API endoints
+- Easily composing multiple API endpoints
 - Immutable query objects complies with the `.onPush` strategy
 - Sort and filter functions can be detached from template (https://angular.io/guide/styleguide#do-not-add-filtering-and-sorting-logic-to-pipes)
 - Storing UI state on the server side, if necessary